Colleague or competitor? Experts debate what digital transformation means for workers

 Imperial’s Dr Mark Kennedy described how technology could augment the human experience of work.
 Drawing on his work with the College’s Data Science Institute, he argued that technological change could result in the creation of new, potentially more fulfilling, tasks for human workers as well as the substitution of existing tasks through automation.

 The outlook for human workers was therefore potentially positive if businesses and policy-makers were ambitious and regarded digital transformation as an opportunity to create better workplaces and institutions, as well as to deliver operational efficiencies.
 However, Mr Taylor urged politicians and business leaders to avoid ‘solutionism’ – that is, regarding technology as offering a simple solution to complex problems.

 The concluding roundtable discussion examined how business leaders and policy-makers could reverse the pessimism about digital transformation currently felt by many in society.
 Attendees agreed that the education system should be reformed to place greater emphasis on skills such as creativity and critical thinking; that collaboration in the workplace should be encouraged; and finally that technology should be used to empower people, for example, by giving people clearer ownership of their data.

 Imperial Business Breakfasts are taking place throughout 2019.
-To register your interest in attending a future Business Breakfast, please visit the Executive Education Events webpage.
+To register your interest in attending a future Business Breakfast.